 Badger Watch is a crime prevention program for the UW-Madison campus.
 It is a collaborative effort between community members and UWPD to help make the community a safer place.
-UWPD provides Badger Watch training campus-wide to groups, departments and individuals.
-Training includes: Safety 101, Suspicious Activity, How to Call the Police, Personal and Building Safety and Crisis Response/Active Threat Overview.
+UWPD community officers put on a "Badger Watch Luncheon" three times a year and invite community speakers to present on various topics to attendees.
+These meetings also allow community members to network with UWPD officers, and each other to build a robust crime prevention network.
+Past presenters include former FBI special agents, the UWPD Lake Rescue and Safety department, and mental health crisis workers.